What Is Quantum Computing, Really?

 -

-Quantum computers use qubits, which can be 0, 1, or both at the same time (thanks to something called superposition).
+Quantum computers use qubits, which can be 0, 1, or both at the same time through superposition.

-They can also be “linked” through entanglement, allowing qubits to influence each other instantly, no matter the distance.
+Qubits can be linked through entanglement, allowing them to influence each other instantly, regardless of distance.

 What Can Quantum Computers Actually Do?

-Quantum computers could simulate how molecules and proteins behave at an atomic level — something classical computers can’t do accurately.
-This means:
+Revolutionize Medicine Quantum computers could simulate how molecules and proteins behave at an atomic level.
+This enables:

 -